Don E. Gibbons, Ph.D, NY|J Psychologist #03513

 The boss yelled at you today and it made you angry.
 Why did he do it?

-• Maybe he and his wife are getting a divorce.
+• Maybe your boss and his wife are getting a divorce.

 • Maybe his kids are on drugs.